charl-kruger/v0-mcp/README.md

 This MCP server uses:

 - **Official v0-sdk v0.6.2**: Latest v0 Platform SDK for all API interactions
-- **Header-based Authentication**: Simple `X-V0-Key` header for API key authentication
+- **Query Parameter Authentication**: Simple `key` query parameter for API key authentication
 - **Full API Coverage**: Implements all available tools from the v0 Platform API
 - **Type Safety**: Complete TypeScript implementation with proper error handling

 ## 🔐 Authentication

-Simply pass your v0 API key in the `X-V0-Key` header with each request.
+Simply pass your v0 API key in the `key` query parameter with each request.

 ### How to Get Your V0 API Key